refinedev/refine/documentation/blog/2022-07-21-admin-panel-with-materialui-and-strapi.md

 Password: demodemo

-Open your application to check that the URL is routed to **/posts** and posts are displayed correctly in a table structure and even the pagination works out-of-the box.
+Check that the URL is routed to **/posts** and posts are displayed correctly in a table structure and even the pagination works out-of-the box.

 ### Handling relational data
 Relations are not populated when fetching entiries.
-We'll use `metaData` option to use relations population for Strapi-v4 API.
+We'll use `metaData` option to use relational population for Strapi-v4 API.

 The records from `/posts` endpoint that had a category id field.
 To get category titles automatically from `/categories` endpoint for each record  and show on our table, we need to use `populate` feature of Strapiv4.